 This option allows you to paste the running configuration from a real router into a device in NetSim.
-Selecting this menu option when a lab is loaded will open a dialog box into which you can paste or type the desired configuration.
+Selecting this menu option will open a dialog box into which you can paste or type the desired configuration.
 The configuration will be loaded into the active device in the NetSim interface.